 - And, most importantly, be ready to take your practice forward.

-If you don’t meet this criteria then email me before you apply and we’ll arrange a conversation to see if there is a fit.
+If you don’t meet this criteria then set up a call with me here https://calendly.com/socksupsimon/discovery and we’ll arrange a conversation to see if there is a fit.

 So what will you achieve if you join the group….

 You’ll learn all the tricks, tips and techniques I have used in my award winning accountancy practice called GreenStones over the last 12 years.
 You’ll also get to share your experiences in practice and learn from the experiences of everyone else in the group.

 - You will take more action than you have ever taken before in your practice